crkntk/employeeTree/README.md

 b.
 Read another file containing employee ID paths, and for each employee ID path read, count, and print the number of employees starting from it in the org chart.

+To compile code, simply type make at the prompt.
+For the C++ version, make will execute compilation similar to the following if you do not have any errors: g++ -std=c++11 -Wall -g3 -c orgchart.cpp g++ -std=c++11 -Wall -g3 -c countOrgEmployees.cpp g++ -o countEmployees orgchart.o countOrgEmployees.o